Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 1) Contact Stage

-During the initial stage of a microburst, cold air (often accompanied by raindrops) exists the cloud base and continues to accelerate to the ground.
+During the initial stage of a microburst, cold air (often accompanied by raindrops) exits the cloud base and continues to accelerate to the ground.

 The downdraft rushes towards and hits the ground at what is called the contact point (also called the splashdown point), from where strong winds diverge outwards.